Edwin Meese: Supreme Court views

 In 1985, Meese delivered a speech calling for a "jurisprudence of original intent" and criticizing the Supreme Court for straying from the original intention of the U.S. Constitution.
 Justices William J. Brennan and John Paul Stevens disagreed with Meese publicly later that year.
 The dispute foreshadowed the contentious Robert Bork hearings of 1987.

 Meese was known for his opposition to the Miranda Warning ruling by the Supreme Court, which required a suspect's rights to be read to him before he is questioned by authorities.

 U.S News & World Report: You criticize the Miranda ruling, which gives suspects the right to have a lawyer present before police questioning.
 Shouldn't people, who may be innocent, have such protection?

 Meese: Suspects who are innocent of a crime should.
 But the thing is, you don't have many suspects who are innocent of a crime.
 That's contradictory.
 If a person is innocent of a crime, then he is not a suspect.

+His spokesman clarified to The Washington Post that: